Antenatal Care Meaning

 Objectives:

-- Growth Monitoring: Track the development of the fetus throughout pregnancy.
+- Growth Monitoring: Observe the progress of the fetus during the gestation period.

-- Early Issue Identification: Detect potential health problems early for timely intervention.
+- Early Issue Identification: Identify potential health risks proactively for proactive measures.

-- Health Education: Provide antenatal care health education on nutrition, exercise, and birth preparation.
+- Health Education: Deliver antenatal care health education on diet, physical activities, and preparation for childbirth.

 Frequency of Antenatal Check-ups